DAFrameWork/citibike-data-pipeline/README.md

 ## Setup to run the project

-1. Clone the repo and install the neccesary packages
+1. Clone the  git repo to your system

+2. Install the neccesary packages/pre-requisites for the project with the following command

 ```bash
 pip install -r requirements.txt
 ```

-2. Next you need to setup your Google Cloud environment
+3. Next you need to setup your Google Cloud environment
 - Create a Google Cloud Platform project, if you do not already have one(https://console.cloud.google.com/cloud-resource-manager)
 - Configure Identity and Access Management (IAM) for the service account, provide the following privileges:
   * BigQuery Admin